varnish/Varnish-Book/varnish_book.rst

    Since the hash key is always the same for a given input, the output of the *hash* director is always the same for a given hash key.
    Therefore, *hash* directors always select the same backend for a given input.
    This is also known as *sticky* session load balancing.
-   You can learn more about sticky sessions in https://info.varnish-software.com/blog/proper-sticky-session-load-balancing-varnish , converting mentions of the *client* director in this Varnish 3 article to *hash director*, as noted below.
+   You can learn more about sticky sessions in https://info.varnish-software.com/blog/proper-sticky-session-load-balancing-varnish.

    Hash directors are useful to load balance in front of other Varnish caches or other web accelerators.
    In this way, cached objects are not duplicated across different cache servers.